procastino/escornabotMovementLibrary/README.md

 ### pita(time)
 Buzzer sounds for given time.
 ### siBotonIr()
 Following orders will execute ONCE if "go" button is pressed.
+This button value must be defined in Escornabot.cpp file to work properly.
 ### nonRepetir()
 Not ready yet, it would be for something like not repeating the program, but it fights with siBotonIr().
 I have doubts here and a huge lack of knowledge
 ## List of possible features